All the Walks up Cader Idris

 How long will it take to walk up Cader Idris ?

-Most of the shorter routes should take around 3 hours, obviously depending on your fitness.
+Most of the shorter routes should take around 3 hours in one direction, obviously depending on your fitness.

 How Far is it to the top of Cader Idris?